A legacy of man-eating lions and lunacy haunts Kenya's railways. Will the China-built $3.6B line change that?

 "The Madaraka Express has caught us unaware," says Philip Jamuhuri Mainga, managing director of the state-owned Kenya Railways Corporation (KRC), referring to the name given to the passenger service.
 The train was an immediate sell-out, and a second daily service was provided, along with the tourist-friendly safari announcements.
 "Even that second train is fully booked," he says.

-Elevated on huge concrete pillars, the Standard Gauge Railway (SGR) can withstand Kenya's fast rains and huge elephants and is lined by wire fencing to ward off terrorists as much as the big game.
+Elevated on huge concrete pillars, the Standard Gauge Railway (SGR) can withstand Kenya's fast rains and huge elephants and is lined by wire fencing to ward off attacks as much as the big game.
 Viaducts have been crafted so that families of large animals, such as giraffes, can pass under.

 KRC claims the Madaraka Express has never once been late and has moved 2.7 million passengers since it opened in May 2017, 70% of whom are local tourists.
 Economy tickets cost 1,000 Kenyan shillings ($10) and at 4.5-hours, the ride halves road journey times and is four times faster than the Lunatic Express.